It’s a very strange thing.

 In 1907 came an engineered financial panic, triggered by a concerted retraction of liquidity by New York City banks — Morgan’s cartel.
 In a classic dialectic, Morgan personally stepped in to play the hero and stabilize the situation, highlighting the insecurities of the money supply under the Independent Treasury system.
 However, the crisis is now recognized to have been created by Morgan and his cartel to mobilize public opinion in their surreptitious campaign to re-institute a private central bank in the USA.
 1907 was an important step to creating the Federal Reserve.

 At the same time as it made progress towards the ultimate goal of a private central bank, the oligarchy was trying to consolidate the new technologies under its control.
-The effort to create an electrical trust was a sign of the times as the oligarchs sought to monopolize new technology as well as financial and political power.
+The effort to create an electrical trust was a sign of the times as the oligarchs sought to monopolize technological as well as financial and political power.
 General Electric merged Edison Electric with Thomson-Houston.
 Westinghouse was the only remaining competitor.

 Westinghouse would not co-operate.